wfailla/un-orchestrator/NFs/kvm/README.md

 ## How to create your VNFs

 Please check individual README's in each sub-package.
-Those files will give you the instruction to create the libvirt template describing VNFs to be run in KVM virtual machines.
+Those files will give you the instruction to create the libvirt template describing the KVM virtual machine that will run the VNF.
-Once you have that template, you can pass the link to the UN (by writing the appropriate entry in the name resolver configuration file) in order to instantiate it in your running environment.
+Once you have that template, you can pass the link to the UN (by writing the appropriate entry in the name resolver configuration file) in order to instantiate the described virtual machine.